The datapine Blog

 Inventory metrics are indicators that help you monitor, measure, and assess your performance – and thus, give you some keys to optimize your processes as well as improve them.
 They focus on a specific area and goals in order to spot trends and identify weaknesses.

-Inventory metrics can be common to different industries, and it is no surprise that you can identify one as a logistic KPI, but also see it listed as a retail KPI for instance.
+KPIs for inventory management can be common to different industries, and it is no surprise that you can identify one as a logistic KPI, but also see it listed as a retail KPI for instance.

 By giving you clear milestones to hit every week, month, quarter, or year, they help greatly in eliminating the guesswork.
 With them, you get the data you need to make strategic and better-informed decisions that will positively impact your business.
 Indeed, they help you drive the most effective behaviors, strategies, and decisions.
-Among other things, they help in improving on-time deliveries, reducing operating costs, increasing customer satisfaction, or in optimizing transport.
+Among other things, they help in improving on-time deliveries, reducing operating costs, increasing customer satisfaction, and optimizing transport.

 How To Choose The Right Inventory KPIs?